OUR MISSION STATEMENT

 In late 2020 the Opera House closed its doors due to the COVID-19 pandemic.
 The end of the 46th season was cancelled and the company set to work creating and producing a fully digital 47th season called Digitus Theatrum.
 This season featured unique and one-of-a-kind collaborations with different artists in Maine & beyond.
 While content was digital, the theatre was able to successfully keep all employees on payroll doing various projects.
 The production team worked to renovate the bathrooms and dressing rooms at the Opera House, and at the Theatre Factory, costume storage was renovated and an online inventory system for all furniture, props, and costumes was established.

-In 2021 Newport left the company and longtime Production Manager, Tricia A. Hobbs, stepped in as Acting Artistic Director alongside Executive Director, Jen Shepard.
-Penobscot Theatre Company is thrilled to have become a cultural force for the Arts in the greater Bangor area and is currently preparing to celebrate its 48th season of providing quality entertainment to the heart of Maine and beyond.
+In 2021 Newport left the company and longtime Production Manager, Tricia A. Hobbs, stepped in as Acting Artistic Director.
+At the end of 2021 the Board of Directors launched a national search which concluded in 2022 with the hiring of Jonathan Berry.
+Berry stepped in as PTC’s new Artistic Director alongside Executive Director, Jen Shepard.
+Penobscot Theatre Company is thrilled to have become a cultural force for the Arts in the greater Bangor area and is currently preparing to celebrate its 49th season of providing engaging and thought- provoking theater to the heart of Maine and beyond.

 A Brief History of the Bangor Opera House